Dajti Castle: Location

-Dajti castle is located within Dajti National Park at an average altitude of 1200 m above sea level.
+Dajti castle is located within Dajti Mountain National Park at an average altitude of 1200 m above sea level.
 The ruins of the castle and of the dwellings beside it lie on the top of a hill formation with a saddle like form on the western side of Mount Dajti (highest peak 1612 m).
 It is 25 km by road from Tirana city centre, or it can be reached through a 4.2 km long cable-car route (which takes approximately 15 minutes) and then travelling by car or walking on foot from the cable car terminal for 2500 m.
 At the end there is the climbing of the slopy part within the forest.

 The castle overlooks the whole western Albania and offers an impressive panorama, since it has a high relative altitude of 1100 m from Tirana and its plain.
-The port city of Durrës and the Adriatic sea can be clearly seen.
+The port city of Durrës and the Adriatic Sea can be clearly seen.
 From this strategic position a very wide range of territory from northwest to south could be observed.